hstalker/hstalker.github.io/_posts/2022-05-02-std-thread-detach-mistake.md

 ### Don't Use Threads, Use Tasks/Futures/Coroutines

-Short-lived async operations are tasks.
+Short-lived async operations are effectively very basic tasks.
 Short-lived async operations that provide a result are futures/promises.
-Both of these can be cleanly modeled via a coroutine language mechanism.

-Many use-cases for detach are hidden under higher-level abstractions already provided as part of C++.
-Directly managing threads is often overkill for these kinds of use-cases, and as such using detach is a poor fit.
-An added benefit of using better-fit models is that the problem being solved becomes easier to manage and grok.
+Both of these are very well understood abstractions in the space & practice of computer science, some of which are even provided as part of the standard library.

 ### Model *Cancellable* Asynchronous Operations

-Many thread-based operations are in reality as cancellable ones.
-Indeed, cancellation is a critical building block to building robust concurrent software.
+Many thread-based operations are cancellable.
+Cancellation is a critical building block to building robust concurrent software.
 Async operations can fail.
-Async operations can be interrupted.
-A thread is just a thread, and there is more to async than the primitive of threads.
+Async operations can often be interrupted.
+A thread is just a thread, and as we have already mentioned, there is more to async than the primitive of threads.

-If you build cancellable async abstractions, then the synchronization implied by `join` stops being a problem, because all async operations have a lifetime, are under control, and can be made to eventually terminate in a guarateed fashion.

 Interestingly enough, `std::jthread` and friends from C++20 were also designed to aid in this by the addition of `std::stop_token`; though I would argue it's